Computer Game Studies

 The course will be arranged as a combination of lectures that focus on the presentation of theory, and workshops related to game analysis and game design exercises.

-The student is evaluated on the basis of a course essay.
-The topic for the essay is selected from a list of alternatives provided by the lecturer.
-The essay should be between 5000-7000 words, and is written under supervision.
+The student is evaluated on the basis of a term paper.
+The topic for the essay must deal critically with at least two readings from the syllabus.
+The final term paper should be between 7000-8000 words, and is written under supervision.

 The grading system has a descending scale from A to E for passes and F for fail.

 INFOMEVI345 is evaluated by students every three years, by the Department every year.